LongerWarrior/acl/docs/migrating.md

 ### New compression and decompression APIs

-ACL 1.3 introduced a new compression/decompression APIs for scalar tracks that used `acl::track_array` and `acl::track`.
-Both of these have typed aliases as well for the supported math types (e.g. `acl::track_qvvf`).
+ACL 1.3 introduced a new compression/decompression APIs for scalar tracks that used `acl2_0::track_array` and `acl2_0::track`.
+Both of these have typed aliases as well for the supported math types (e.g. `acl2_0::track_qvvf`).
 ACL 2.0 now exclusively uses this new API even for hierarchical joint based animations.
 See [here](compressing_raw_tracks.md) for example compression usage.

-The same feature set is still supported but some parameters moved out of the `acl::CompressionSettings` (now called `acl::compression_settings`) and have been made tunable per individual track.
+The same feature set is still supported but some parameters moved out of the `acl2_0::CompressionSettings` (now called `acl2_0::compression_settings`) and have been made tunable per individual track.

 A single header now contains all compression related entry points under [acl/compression/compress.h](../includes/acl/compression/compress.h).

 The decompression API is very similar to the old one and migrating should be fairly straight forward.
-It relies on as much statically known information as possible via `acl::decompression_settings` to strip out as much unused code as possible.
+It relies on as much statically known information as possible via `acl2_0::decompression_settings` to strip out as much unused code as possible.
 Backwards compatibility with older file formats is also controlled that way.
 A few other features are controlled that way as well.
 See [here](decompressing_a_track_list.md) for example decompression usage.

 A single header now contains all decompression related entry points under [acl/decompression/decompress.h](../includes/acl/decompression/decompress.h).